Details

 Making Online Content Accessible for All - Cohort Two

-Making Online Content Accessible for All is an in-depth course designed to equip educators, instructional designers, and consultants with the skills to create and evaluate accessible digital content.
+Making Online Content Accessible for All is a 6-week faciliated course designed to equip professionals with the skills to create and evaluate accessible digital content.

-Focusing on the latest Web Content Accessibility Guidelines (WCAG 2.2), this course teaches practical strategies to make online courses usable for all learners, including those with disabilities.
+Focusing on the latest Web Content Accessibility Guidelines (WCAG 2.2), this course teaches practical strategies to make e-Learning and online courses usable for all learners, including those with disabilities.

 Over six weeks, participants will explore best practices for ensuring accessibility through hands-on activities, scenarios, and evaluation tools.

-Facilitated in D2L, in partnership with Dr. Luke Hobson’s Instructional Design Institute, with excellent resources, self-paced segments, weekly connections, and personal support.
-Learn in a safe space, join interactive weekly sessions, and network with peers.
+Facilitated by Dr. Nicole L'Etoile, CPACC , in partnership with the Instructional Design Institute, with excellent resources, self-paced segments, weekly connections, and feedback.

 Learning Objectives: